citp/privacy-policy-historical/m/my/myf/myfooddiary.com.md

 **Personally identifiable information:**
 We only share Personally Identifiable Information when required to complete your order.
 For example, we send your billing information to our credit card processor.
 If we are shipping a package, we will provide your postal address to our shipping company.

 We will not sell or distribute your personal information to third parties when not required to complete your order.

-**Agents**
-We use an outside shipping company to fulfill orders, and a credit card processing company to bill you for goods and services.
-These companies do not retain, share, store or use personally identifiable information for any other purposes.

 **Legal Disclaimer**
 We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or to comply with a judicial proceeding, court order, or legal process served on our Web site.